rockeyroad1415/RR-TF2-Trade-Bot/README.md

 Hello there!

-I would like to introduce to you all ?R Bots!
+I would like to introduce to you all ЯR Bots!
 After a year or so in continuous development, I am happy to release to you all a TF2 Trade Bot.
 I have privately used this bot for a year and fixed many issues whilst adding many features which I think may be useful to the owner of the bots.

 Features of ЯR Bot: